One day Prague travel itinerary – How to make the most of your visit in 2026

 Returning back to our Prague walk, you’ll now find yourself at the Old Town Square with it’s moving clock, stalls selling souvenirs and many restaurants.
 If you time your arrival just before the whole hour, you can watch the clock striking and the moving statues of saints going around inside the clock windows.

-Next to the Old Town Hall and the Church of Our Lady before Tyn, the dominant feature of the square is the Baroque Church of St. Nicholas by architect K.I.
-Dienzenhofer, the Rococo Palace of the Kinsky family, which now houses the Graphic Collection of the National Gallery, the House at the Stone Bell – a Gothic city palace from the 14th century, now a concert and exhibition space of the Gallery of the Capital City of Prague, and the Jan Hus Memorial from 1915 by Ladislav Šaloun.
+Next to the Old Town Hall and the Church of Our Lady before Tyn, the other dominant building on the square is the Baroque Church of St. Nicholas by architect K.I.
+Dienzenhofer, the Rococo Palace of the Kinsky family, which now has the Graphic Collection of the National Gallery, the House at the Stone Bell – a Gothic city palace from the 14th century, now a concert and exhibition space of the Gallery of the Capital City of Prague, and the Jan Hus Memorial from 1915 by Ladislav Šaloun.

-The location of the execution of 27 Czech lords (June 21, 1621) and the Prague Meridian are marked on the square’s pavement.
-You can also see the newly added collum of St Mary, which was originally stud here until 1918 when it was demolished by a drunken crowd in a political protest.
+You can also see the place of the execution of 27 Czech lords (June 21, 1621) and the Prague Meridian marked on the square’s pavement.
+But my favourite is the newly added column of St Mary, which was originally here until 1918 when it was demolished by a drunken crowd in a political protest.

 Originally, the square was called Great Square, in the 13th century, the name was changed to Old Market.
 In the 14th century, the square was referred to as the Old Town Market, and the current name (Old Town Square or Staromestske Namesti) dates back to 1895.